-The course covers and expands in an intense and quick manner, topics in mechanics which are known from high school, but with the use of higher mathematics.
-Differential calculus, elements of vector analysis and simple differential equations are introduced in the description of the basic laws of mechanics and used for solving problems.
-Using integrals, the student should be able to compute the kinematical quantities of an arbitrary motion in a straight line, in a general curvilinear motion, or to find the orbit of a point particle from Newton's law, e.g., inside a Keplerian gravitational field.
-Given a force field, the student should be able to determine if this is conservative or not and to find the potential energy when this exists.
-Another objective of the course is the use of integration techniques to compute the centre-mass, the moments of inertia and the gravitational field of an extended body.
-More advanced topics such as the dynamics of a system of particles and special relativity should also be understood.
+The course covers and expands topics in mechanics and electromagnetism which are familiar to some degree from high school but using higher mathematics.
+Differential calculus, elements of vector analysis and simple differential equations are being introduced in the description of the basic laws of mechanics and are used for solving problems.
+Using integrals the student should be able to compute the kinematical quantities of an arbitrary motion in a straight line, in a general curvilinear motion, or to find the orbit of a point particle from Newton's law, e.g. inside a Keplerian gravitational field.
+Given a force field one should be able to determine if this is conservative or not and to find the potential energy when this exists.
+Another objective is the use of integration techniques to compute the centre-mass.
+Concerning electromagnetism, one of the basic goals is to introduce the students to the use of differential calculus and vector analysis to the study of the laws of electrostatics, magnetostatics and electromagnetism.
+Using integrals the student should be able to compute the electric field and potential of various distributions of charge which have some symmetry in their geometry or respectively the magnetic field of moving charges and currents.
+Various theorems and equations (e.g. Gauss, Biot-Savart, Ampere, Faraday, Maxwell's equations) should be understood in their general form and not just in their simplified versions exposed in high school textbooks.
+Beyond that, one of the objectives of the course is the physical and mathematical study of more sophisticated topics of electricity and magnetism, such as the method of images, the electric dipole, the dielectrics, the magnetic materials, the scalar and vector potentials of electromagnetism, the energy/ momentum conservation theorems and elements of electromagnetic waves.